-Division of Cost Determination Office of the Chief Procurement Officer
+Division of Cost Determination

 The Division of Cost Determination (DCD) has delegated authority to negotiate and issue indirect cost rates (ICR) and cost allocation plans (CAPs) on behalf of the Federal Government, for organizations receiving the preponderance of direct Federal funds from the U.S. Department of Labor (DOL).
 The negotiated ICR rates and CAPs are utilized to properly support indirect cost billings and close-out efforts on cost reimbursable grants and contracts.